coderefinery/DEPRECATED-software-licensing/talk.md

 ### Reciprocal (you can use my code if I can use your code)

-- GNU GPL, GNU Affero GPL
+- GNU GPL or GNU Affero GPL (for web services)

 ### Share-alike but compatible with closed-source code (you can use my code if I can use changes you make to my code)